jaume-pm/Othello-AI/README.md

 # Othello AI - Pintor
 ## Description

 MiniMax-based AI with alpha-beta pruning and a refined heuristic for an assignment of the subject Programming Projects (PROP) of the Universitat Politècnica de Catalunya Barcelona Tech (UPC).

-Top 3 at the AI competition of my class.
+Pintor was placed on the top 3 at the AI competition of my class.

 ## Compilation and execution
 Dependencies: